moranenzo/Optimal-Transport-Median/README.md

    ```bash
    jupyter notebook
    ```
-2. Open the desired notebook from `src/notebooks`.
+2. Open the desired notebook from `src`.

 ---